maurandco/contract/readme.md

 [ PAYMENT SCHEDULE ]

-We will issue invoices electronically at the end of every week.
+We will issue invoices electronically at the end of every [ INVOICE FREQUENCY ].
 Our payment terms are [ PAYMENT TERMS ] from the send date via [ MAIN PAYMENT METHOD ], a mailed check to the address on the invoice, or a payment method agreed on separately.

 You agree to pay all charges associated with international transfers of funds.
 All proposals are quoted in USD and payments will be made at the equivalent conversion rate at the date the transfer is made if in a currency other than the aforementioned.
 We reserve the right to charge interest on all overdue debts at the rate of [ INTEREST PERCENT ] per month or part of a month.